Nicolas-Yax/labyrinth-resolution-with-pNS-neurons/README.md

 You'll need matplotlib library so as to visualise the trajectory of the agent.

+I've said in my report I would put online the database with 25k labyrinths but the file is too big to put it on github.
+So I put an other file with labyrinths with different dimensions.
+You can obviously use the generator to create other labyrinths.

 My mail address if you have questions or if something is not working correctly : nicolas.yax@ens-paris-saclay.fr